 To say that ticks gross me out is a HUGE understatement… I get goosebumps just thinking about removing one!
 I decided to try the Resultix.
 It could NOT have been easier!
-Simply direct the nozzle at the tick and spray until the tick is covered (usually just 2 sprays will do it).
-The tick will die within 3 hours, and either fall off your pet or will be immobile when removed.
+Simply direct the nozzle at the tick and spray until the tick is covered (usually just two sprays will do it).
+The tick will die within three hours, and either fall off your pet or will be immobile when removed.
 Honestly, in my own experience, I was able to watch the tick let go and fall off within a few minutes.
 The best part is that this product is free of conventional pesticides and can be used as often as needed!
-Plus it REALLY works!
+Plus, it really works!
 Ticks still gross me out, but if one of my crew DOES show up with one, I just grab my Resultix, and it’s dead!

 Information given here is meant to be helpful and/or educational.
 It is, in no way, intended to supersede, challenge or supplant the diagnosis, treatment or advice of a licensed veterinarian.

 Renee Jones, CPDT-KSA, is a certified professional dog trainer, having received instruction from canine behaviorist Dr. Pamela Reid, plus nationally acclaimed trainers: Patricia McConnell, Pia Silvani, and Jean Donaldson, to name a few.
 She is a member of the Association of Professional Dog Trainers (APDT) and the International Association of Animal Behavior Consultants (IAABC).
 She serves as a Pet Marketing and Canine Specialist for JeffersPet and JeffersPet.com.

 Questions about this article, training, or non-emergent health concerns are welcome.
 Renee can be reached most days from 9am – 5pm Central Time (Mon-Fri) at 1-800-JEFFERS (533-3377) ext 381 or by email firstname.lastname@example.org.